6 essentials to get you through post-holiday SADness

 Philips Wake-Up Light Alarm Clock

 It can be difficult to wake up on dark winter mornings.
 If this is the case for you, a sunrise alarm clock may be the answer.
-Philips’ dawn simulator features 20 brightness settings along with three wake-up sounds that help gently rouse you from your sleep with a natural light that can help combat seasonal depression.
+Philips’ dawn simulator features 10 brightness settings along with five wake-up sounds that help gently rouse you from your sleep with a natural light that can help combat seasonal depression.

 Sold by Amazon